Ankur-maurya/SectionFInheritance/src/inheritance/README.md

 ### Method Overriding
 - Changing the behaviour of a method on the basis of the objects.
 - The signature of the method that you want to override, should be exactly same!

+## Use of Visibility Modifiers with Classes & Methods while using Inheritance